Cassidy-Boilley/2800-2023-DTC14/README.md

 ## Attributions

-The following lines are from a COMP2537 assignment: <br>
+The following lines are from [COMP2537 assignment 1](https://github.com/jyoonbcit/comp2537-assignment1/blob/master/app.js): <br>

 - index.js: 77 to 119
 - index.js: 134 to 178